Frequently Asked Questions

 • Seed: Seed Grant

-What happened to the Planning Grant (PG), Multidisciplinary Support (MDS), and Funding Agency Travel (FAT) programs?
+What happened to the Planning Grant (PG), Multidisciplinary Support (MDS), Committee on Faculty Research Support (COFRS), and Funding Agency Travel (FAT) programs?

 The CRC regularly evaluates its programs and the usefulness of those programs in meeting faculty research needs, making adjustments as needed.
-The MDS and PG programs have been replaced by the new (2022) Seed Grant.
+The MDS and PG programs have been replaced by the Seed Grant (as of 2022).
+The COFRS still is offered, but the name changed in 2023 to the Summer Research Support (SRS) Grant to aid in programmatic clarity and understanding.
 Travel funding can be proposed with all CRC programs except the EIEG; travel funding is also available through the Office of the Provost's Faculty Travel Grant program.

 Are there any reporting requirements or deliverables for CRC awards?